Spring Garden Revival

 Flossmoor’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

 Illinois law, under the Illinois Environmental Protection Act (415 ILCS 5), prohibits disposal of organic yard waste—including dethatched material—in household trash.
-Flossmoor enforces these regulations through its municipal yard waste collection program, which requires use of biodegradable paper bags or rigid containers.
-On-site composting is permitted but must follow setback requirements (typically 5-10 feet from property lines) and best practices: dethatched material should be mixed with brown materials like leaves, kept moist but not saturated, and regularly aerated to promote decomposition.
-These efforts support Flossmoor’s waste reduction and sustainability goals.
-For composting guidelines, collection schedules, and compliance questions, contact: Flossmoor Department of Public Works
+Flossmoor’s municipal program supports this by requiring all yard waste to be set out in biodegradable paper bags or rigid containers for collection.
+On-site composting is encouraged, provided it follows setback requirements (typically 5-10 feet from property lines) and best practices: mix dethatched thatch with brown materials like leaves, maintain proper moisture and aeration, and avoid overloading piles with dense thatch.
+These practices support Flossmoor’s waste reduction and sustainability goals.
+For more information on composting guidelines and yard waste collection, contact:

 2800 Flossmoor Road, Flossmoor, IL 60422